charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 After adding additional components, the most common use of overlays is to change constraints (the resources requested for the application).
-Although these are specified already in the **CDK** bundle, they can be overridden by an overlay.
+Although these are specified already in the **Charmed Kubernetes** bundle, they can be overridden by an overlay.
 It isn't necessary to replicate the entirety of an entry, just the parts you wish to change.
 For example:

 ```yaml